tw-wittakarn/cookies-tracker-extension/README.md

 5. Navigate to any website - the extension will show the values of your tracked cookies for that domain
 6. Cookies found on the current domain show with a green border and their values
 7. Cookies not found show with an orange border
+8. Click "Copy" to copy a cookie's value to your clipboard (only available for found cookies)
-8. Use the "Remove" button to stop tracking a cookie
+9. Use the "Remove" button to stop tracking a cookie

 ## Files

 - `manifest.json` - Extension configuration and permissions
 - `popup.html` - Extension popup interface
 - `popup.js` - JavaScript functionality for cookie tracking and storage
+- `icons/` - Extension icons in various sizes (16px, 24px, 32px, 48px, 128px)
 - `README.md` - This documentation

 ## Permissions